VICTORIAN COTTAGE PIANOS

 The keyboard lid on a piano is known as a FALL, a very old name dating back to writing desks, and some of those were made with a CYLINDER FALL, looking like part of a smooth cylinder when closed.
 The idea started to be imitated in some late Georgian pianos.
 Up to the 1840s, some cylinder falls had 2 knobs to help in opening the keyboard.
-However, by the mid-1800s, D’Almaine was using the term CYLINDER FALL simply for instruments with a fall which was curved, rather than a FLAT FALL, so on that vague basis, it might seem that we could reasonably describe the majority of grand and upright pianos as having a “cylinder fall”, but the term tends to refer more specifically to keyboards which curve under the front edge, and are kinder to the knees.
+However, by the mid-1800s, D’Almaine was using the term CYLINDER FALL simply for instruments with a fall which was rounded, rather than a FLAT FALL, so on that vague basis, it might seem that we could reasonably describe the majority of grand and upright pianos as having a “cylinder fall”, but the term tends to refer more specifically to keyboards which also curve under the front edge, and are kinder to the knees.
 These seem to have faded away in the 1880s, so they lasted about as long as cottage pianos.